tailhook/vagga/examples/laravel_ubuntu/README.rst

             size: 200M
             mode: 0o700

-* ❶ -- `mariadb`_ is a drop in replacement for mysql
+* ❶ -- `mariadb`_ is a drop in replacement for mysql.
-* ❷ -- we need php to run `adminer`_, a small database administration tool
+* ❷ -- we need php to run `adminer`_, a small database administration tool.
-* ❸ -- a better style for adminer
+* ❸ -- a better style for adminer.
-* ❹ -- set an yaml anchor so we can reference it in our run command
+* ❹ -- set an yaml anchor so we can reference it in our run command.

 Now change our ``run`` command to start the database alongside our project: